MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 Use the following procedures to validate your Defender for Identity sensor installation.

 > [!NOTE]
 > If you're installing on an AD FS or AD CS server, you'll use a different set of validations.
-For more information, see [Validate successful deployment on an AD FS/ AD CS server](active-directory-federation-services.md#validate-successful-deployment-on-an-ad-fs-ad-cs-server).
+For more information, see [Validate successful deployment on an AD FS / AD CS server](active-directory-federation-services.md#validate-successful-deployment-on-an-ad-fs-ad-cs-server).
 >

 ### Validate successful deployment